GUEST COLUMN GUIDELINES

 - Provide short bios and contact information for the author or authors (e.g. email address, Twitter handle, link to blog).

-- Pick a single theme for your commentary that is of great interest to PEHN’s core audience (VCs, buyout pros and limited partners).
+- Pick a single theme for your commentary that is of great interest to PEHN’s core audience (VCs, buyout pros, limited partners and business owners).
 The theme is what your article will demonstrate or prove.

 - Make sure your planned organization for the piece proves out your theme.
 A common mistake is to start an article with background that most of our readers are already familiar with, rather than to introduce the theme.
 The problem: Readers bail out on articles that begin by telling them what they already know.
 If the author has nothing new to say at the all-important beginning of an article, what are the chances that further reading will bear fruit?